Mathématique: Chapter 57

 Ginn glanced back at them uncertainly, then looked at Young.
 “But it’s a sign of respect for her to take a cut of what I earn.
 It honors our connection within your organization.”

 “Yeah,” Young said, “I get the sentiment.
-But not here.
-Carter’s just gonna think it’s weird.”
+But we don’t do that here.
+Carter’s gonna think it’s weird.”

 “I shot her in the chest,” Ginn whispered, her eyes huge and dark.
 “And then she helped me.”

 “I know, kiddo.
 She knows too.
 It’s nice you’re grateful.
-But maybe tell her with words?
+But tell her with words?
 Don’t give her a cut of your paycheck.
-She’s going to like words more.
+She’ll like words more.
 Trust me on this.
 It’s a Tau’ri thing.”

 Ginn nodded.